hypirion/fairbrook/doc/TUTORIAL.md

 ### When to use Fairbrook

-While many project may at first sight have a need to do fine-grained map merges, it may often be unneccesary and might add an additional level of complexity.
+While many projects may at first sight have a need to do fine-grained map merges, it may often be unneccesary and might add an additional level of complexity.
 Before you use it, try and find some way around intricate merging.
-It is not because Fairbrook is a bad library or increases incidental complexity, but because you often have a better standpoint when looking at your problem from different angles.
-If you after that consider Fairbrook as a good solution, great!
+It is not because Fairbrook is a bad library or increases incidental complexity, but it's good to know that it is the best solution for your problem before going with it.

 ### What this tutorial covers